MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> It is not enough to win a war; it is more important to organize the peace.
+> Make improvements, not excuses.
+Seek respect, not attention.
-> -- Aristotle
+> -- Roy T. Bennett